Becoming a Client

 - The file will provide a useful learning opportunity for Law Clinic students.

-If you are an individual litigant whose matter is relevant to one of our open projects, you are welcome to reach out.
-However, we cannot guarantee representation or timely responses to your queries.
+If you are an individual litigant whose matter is relevant to one of our open projects, we recommend working with organizations and members of the legal community to determine whether your issue is broadly shared and can be addressed through the legal system.
+We cannot guarantee representation or timely responses to your queries.
 Contact with the clinic is not to be considered legal advice, and you remain responsible for all limitation periods in your matter.
 Please do not send us information without our prior agreement.

 People and organizations do not become clients of PILC unless and until PILC agrees to act for them and that representation will be confirmed in a signed retainer agreement or retainer letter in accordance with our policies.
 Confidential information should not be sent to the clinic without prior agreement.